A Shadow of the Past: Critical response

 Harrisson, writing for Den of Geek, said the drawback of the first two episodes was their focus on set-up and world-building.
 She thought the pacing of the first episode was particularly slow, though it meant information was given to the audience at an understandable pace.
-She was left feeling intrigued and excited to watch the next episode.
-Alex Stedman at IGN said the episode was a 7 out of 10, lower than the second episode due to the large amount of exposition required, but still felt it was a strong foundation for the series.
+She was left feeling intrigued and excited to watch more.
+Alex Stedman at IGN said the episode was a 7 out of 10, lower than the second episode due to the large amount of exposition, but still felt it was a strong foundation for the series.
 Welch of The Guardian was excited by the series' start, though he agreed that the first episode "took a while to get going" with its large amount of world-building.
-Phipps gave the episode four out of five stars and called it a compelling and promising start to the series, despite the large amount of exposition and set-up required.
+Phipps gave the episode four out of five stars and called it a compelling and promising start, despite the large amount of exposition and set-up required.
 For Screen Rant, Abdulbaki agreed that the series "takes a while... to get going" with the first episode's focus on introducing various characters and conflicts.
 Worthington said the slow pacing was the major failing of the first episode, calling it a "somewhat dry, derivative prelude, filled with endless scenes of politicking and Elves droning on against green screens or elegantly-furnished conference rooms".
 Daniel Fienberg of The Hollywood Reporter said the series had potential, and held up better than he expected.
 He said the first episode was focused on world-building and generally met the grand scope it was aiming for, though he struggled with some of the exposition and longer dialogue scenes.
 Welch at Inverse was uncertain whether the series could live up to the "narrative elegance" of the films, and thought the lack of a clear villain gave the first two episodes "an unfortunate sense of waywardness".

-Lacy Baugher Milas of Paste thought the first two episodes did a good job of introducing the series' many characters.
+Lacy Baugher Milas of Paste thought the first two episodes did a good job of introducing the many characters.
 Milas acknowledged that some Tolkien fans may take issue with changes to his lore, but she appreciated some of these decisions such as the depiction of Galadriel and inclusion of more female characters.
 Stedman at IGN felt the portrayal of Galadriel was key to the success of the series and praised Clark as an "instant star".
 Welch of The Guardian also praised Clark's performance.
 In his review for RogerEbert.com, Worthington was positive about the performances of Clark and Aramayo, as well as the "well-conceptualized" action sequence where Galadriel fights the Snow-troll.
 The Hollywood Reporters Fienberg highlighted the performances of Clark and Aramayo, but disliked watching their characters "make pronouncements at each other".